EliasBS76/EliasBS76/README.md

 I am currently studying my bachelor's degree in Computer Science.

-  👯 I’m looking to collaborate on my webpage

-  🤔 I’m Not looking for help

-  💬 Ask me about for any help
+Learning haunts me

+My favorite language is python

   📫 How to reach me:
-  Mail me at "web.codewhite@gmail.com" or scroll to bottom of the page of "https://codewhiteweb.cf" and find CONTACT ME
+  Mail me at "eliasbernal123@gmail.com" or find me on linkedin page "https://www.linkedin.com/in/elias-bernal-solis-514587318/"

-⚡ Fun fact: 7 out of 10 consumers find a company via the blog
+⚡ Fun fact: My first hello world was in c++.

 ## 🌐Socials